 How do you know which waterproofing caulk to use on your building?
 Each type of caulk material is designed for a specific type of use; using the wrong kind will shorten its working life, and it could prevent the caulk from working properly at all or cause problems later when it needs to be replaced.
 To determine which type of caulk you need, you must first understand how it works and how (and where!) you plan to use it.

-What Does Caulk Do For Your Building?
+What Does Exterior Caulk Do For Your Building?

 Caulk is an important but often overlooked aspect of a building because, if done well, it blends right in.
 Caulk is the material that seals joints, gaps and other vulnerabilities, such as those around windows and doors, the gaps between tile and the edges of sinks and toilets where they connect to the rest of the home.